Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Analysing the computational cost of the method

-When determining the values of $\sigma^2_{\text{one param. var.}}$ we used VAR models computed from data series of length 6000 in the case of the double well system and length 1000 for the two 5-box model versions.
-In order to suppress stochastic effects we repeated this procedure 100 times and took the final value of $\sigma^2_{\text{one param. var.}}$ to be the average over all of these runs.
+When determining the values of $\sigma^2_{p_i}$ we used VAR models computed from data series of length 6000 in the case of the double well system and length 1000 for the two versions of the five-box model.
+In order to suppress stochastic effects, we repeated this procedure 100 times and took the final value of $\sigma^2_{p_i}$ to be the average over all of these runs.
 For each parameter set including at least two parameters, we computed the trajectory length needed to fulfill the condition described above as the average over 20 such runs.
-To this end we increased the trajectory length by 1000 in each iteration step, starting from 6000 for the double well system and from 6000 for the optimized 5-box model system).
-For the non-optimized 5-box model we increased the trajectory length in the following fashion: $10^3, 2\cdot 10^3, 5 \cdot 10^3, 10^4, 2\cdot 10^4, 5 \cdot 10^4, 10^5, ...$ in order to save computation time.
+To this end, we increased the trajectory length by 1000 in each iteration step, starting from 6000 for the double well system and from 6000 for the optimized five-box model system).
+For the non-optimized five-box model, we increased the trajectory length in the following fashion: $10^3, 2\cdot 10^3, 5 \cdot 10^3, 10^4, 2\cdot 10^4, 5 \cdot 10^4, 10^5, ...$ to save computation time.

-The results of the analysis concerning the computational cost of the method are shown in figure \ref{fig: computational cost}.
-We notice that the data, displayed in a log-log plot, agrees well with respective linear fits.
-One can also observe that the range of trajectory lengths which we observe for parameter subsets with a fixed number of parameters (small data points), decreases as this number grows in all three cases.
+The results of the analysis on the computational cost of the method are shown in Fig. \ref{fig: computational cost}.
+We notice that the data, displayed in a log-log plot, agree well with respective linear fits.
+One can also observe that the range of trajectory lengths, which we observe for parameter subsets with a fixed number of parameters (small data points), decreases as this number grows in all three cases.